garrandall/popular-music-data/tracks/it-s-five-o-clock-somewhere-alan-jackson-jimmy-buffett.md

 You can tell 'em I just sailed away

-And pour me somethin' tall an' strong
+And pour me somethin' tall and strong
 Make it a "Hurricane" before I go insane
 It's only half-past twelve but I don't care
 It's five o'clock somewhere